fraenkel-lab/OmicsIntegrator/README.md

 garnetBeta = float, scales the garnet output prizes relative to the
-             provided protein prizes (default 0.01) g = float, affects the convergence of the solution & runtime (default 0.001) threads = int, causes msgsteiner to use multithreading (default 1)
+             provided protein prizes (default 0.01) g = float, affects the convergence of the solution & runtime (default 0.001)

 ```